 A SIMPLE EXAMPLE

-Let's examine two scenarios for improving leader effectiveness during a significant organisational change—a traditional leadership development approach, and our why–who–how approach.
+Let's examine two scenarios for improving leader effectiveness during a significant organisational change—a traditional what approach, and our why–who–how approach.

 What do you believe each project team will be most focused on?